 Contents & Structure Coverage

 This offers protection for the building itself as well as its contents in the case of theft, fire, or damage.
-In some cases, it will also cover some of the amenities that are typically found in vacation homes, such as small watercraft or swimming pools.
+In some cases, it will also cover some amenities that are typically found in vacation homes, such as small watercraft or swimming pools.

 Loss Of Income Coverage